 Located in the Triglav National Park, the river Soca is the most popular summer destination for tourists in Slovenia.
 The centre of the park is the fabulous holiday village of Bovec.
-The town, along with the river, offers many leisure activities (such as hiking, canyoning, kayaking, SUP, etc.), but the most popular of all is rafting.
+Along with the river, the town offers many leisure activities (such as hiking, canyoning, kayaking, SUP, etc.), but the most popular is rafting.

 There are three main reasons for the popularity of rafting.
 One is that it is the cheapest program, which can cost almost half as much as the other sports.
 The minimum age is also the lowest, as it is possible with small children from 6.
 Lastly, it’s worth being aware that there are tours several times a day, making rafting the most frequent program in the area.

-You can go rafting on several sections of the river (with various difficulty levels), so those who want some family or extreme sports will also find the one that suits them best.
+You can go rafting on several river sections (with various difficulty levels), so those who want some family or extreme sports will also find the one that suits them best.

 But let's also look at the essential details ...

 Soca flows from north to south, and the part located in the Triglav National Park is called the Soca Valley.
 The valley has 3 major cities, and the most popular is Bovec.
 The other two are Tolmin and Kobarid.

 As the northernmost town in the valley is Bovec, it is the longest downhill rafting on the river.
 There are 15 official entry points on the river that are allowed by the tourist board.

 (You can also raft from Kobarid or Tolmin.
 In that case, you can either travel less on Soca or follow the example of the local tour guides who would drive up to Bovec and start the tour from there.)

 The difficulty division of the river is divided into scales I to VI, where the Roman one is the easiest section.

 The average rafting tour on the river is suitable for families and beginners / who don't have any previous experience.
 They can paddle on the II-III parts of the Soca.
 Anyone can do these parts without any prior experience, but confident swimming skills are essential!